minond/servies/README.md

 #### important

-don't ever use this. it has issues with the responses and it probably can't handle a whole lot of usage. this is just a toy project.
+don't ever use this. it has issues with the responses, it probably can't handle a whole lot of usage, and let's not even get started on the security issues something like this has.
+I mean, you can do something like this `get "/:file" cat \$file` and make most of your file system avialable. this is just a toy project. just play around with it.

 #### also important